jweiland-net/maps2/Documentation/AdministratorManual/Update/Index.rst

 Table `tx_maps2_domain_model_poi` has been removed.
 All POIs will be stored in table `tx_maps2_domain_model_poicollection` now.
 Please execute UpgradeWizard to migrate existing POI records.

+**Only valid for developers:**

+As we have loaded Extbase ConfigurationManager within Middleware before TSFE it may switch to the BackendConfigurationManager which is completely wrong.
+To  prevent that we have moved MapService::getMapProvider to MapHelper:getMapProvider and deprecated `MapService::getMapProvider`.
+Please adopt that in your extension.

 Update to Version 9.3.4
 =======================